 Initial Assessment: Once eligibility has been determined, further assessment is required that includes:

-Child assessment - the unique strengths and needs of the child including participation in daily activities, and identification of services appropriate to meet those needs.
+Child assessment - the unique strengths and needs of the child including participation in daily activities, and identification of supports appropriate to meet those needs.
 It includes review of the evaluation results, observation of the child, and identification of child’s needs in each area of development.

 Family-directed assessment – including the resources, priorities, and concerns of the family and identification of the supports and services needed to enhance the family’s capacity to meet the developmental needs of the child.
 The family assessment must be voluntary, based on use of an assessment tool and family interview, and include the family’s description of the above information.